snannerb/coin-flip/CODE_OUTPUT.md

 ### **How to Run the Application**
 1. **Create the Folder Structure**:
-   - Create a folder named `fortune-teller-app`.
+   - Create a folder named `Yes-No-app`.
    - Inside this folder, create three files: `index.html`, `styles.css`, and `script.js`.

 2. **Copy the Code**: